openzipkin/zipkin-reporter-java/RATIONALE.md

 just for things like this, but 3rd party instrumentation which bugged out and sent no spans.

-Messaging senders came close to implementing health except would suffer similar problems as StackDriver did.
+Messaging senders came close to implementing health except would suffer similar problems as Stackdriver did.
 For example, verifying broker connectivity doesn't mean the queue or topic works.
 While you can dig around and solve this for some brokers, it ends up the same situation.

 Another way could be to catch an exception from a prior "POST", and if that failed, return a